DJMont22/Easy-Tile-2D/README.md

 **What Easy Tile 2D does:

+**
+*Warning*
+If you have placed tiles in grid and then reslice the loaded tile sheet it will reset the layers and pallet to the new slicing.. i am working on future fix for this in next update..**

-load a PNG tilesheet
+_load a PNG tilesheet_
+(When using mutiple slices from same sheet make a copy of the png and load then in seperate for seperate slicing.
+It will auto slice to your selected W/H & X/Y,
+Click both bottons after custom drag to adjust automatically after you select the tile you want to use for slicing/grid., Then click slice to create pallet.)
+**This is where the history tab comes into play to see and organize what you have done.**

+Slice tiles into paintable tile IDs, mutiple png required of same tile set to get different slices of the same png.

+-Build maps with multiple layers
+-Assign collision by layer
+-Export PNG previews
-slice tiles into paintable tile IDs build maps with multiple layers assign collision by layer export PNG previews export Python-ready map data test map collision and layout in live test mode
+-Export Python-ready map data
+-Test map collision and layout in live test mode
 **

 This tool was designed to make tile map and UI layout creation easier, faster, and more beginner friendly.